Updated on November 28, 2022.

 5. Account development representative (ADR)

-The job of this position is to identify potential customers, qualify leads, and nurture them until they are passed to the account executive.
+Often, ADRs will use an outbound sales strategy.
+Their job is to identify potential customers, qualify leads, and nurture them until they are passed to the account executive.
+This helps move them through the sales process.

 6. Account executive (AE)

-Your account executive’s job is to be responsible for specific customer accounts, building a relationship with them, and ultimately closing deals.
+Your account executive’s job is to be responsible for specific customer accounts, building a relationship with them, and ultimately, convincing them to sign on the dotted line.

 8. Annual contract value (ACV)